leandrofavarin/leandrofavarin.github.io/_posts/2017-03-11-exponential-backoff-rxjava-operator-with-jitter.markdown

 ---
 layout: post
-cover: 'assets/images/exponential-backoff-cover.jpg'
 title: Exponential-Backoff RxJava operator with Jitter
 date: 2017-03-11 10:30:00
-tags: java reactive programming
+tags: [java, kotlin, rxjava, reactive programming]
-subclass: 'post'
-categories: 'leandrofavarin'
-navigation: True
-logo: 'assets/images/ghost.png'
 ---

 Stripe recently published a technical [article](https://stripe.com/blog/idempotency) about how they handle errors between the clients and the server.
 The whole post is worth a read, and one of the topics mentioned was “Being a good distributed citizen”, in which mobile clients play fair when receiving failures from network operations.
 From their article (emphasis mine):